Grave of the Fireflies: Plot

 Setsuko falls ill, and a doctor explains she is suffering from malnutrition.
 Seita withdraws the last of the money from their mother's bank account.
-He is distraught to learn that Japan has surrendered and that his father is most likely dead, as most of Japan's naval fleet have been sunk.
+He is distraught to learn that Japan has surrendered and that his father is most likely dead, as most of Japan's naval fleet has been sunk.
+(Note: In the film, it is stated that the father of the protagonists was the captain of the heavy cruiser Maya, which was sunk on 23 October 1944 during the Battle of Leyte Gulf.)
 Seita returns to Setsuko with food and finds her hallucinating.
 She dies as Seita finishes preparing the food.
 Seita cremates Setsuko's body and her doll in a straw casket.
 He carries her ashes in the candy tin along with his father's photograph.

 Seita dies of starvation a few weeks later at a Sannomiya train station surrounded by other malnourished people.
 A janitor, tasked with removing the bodies before the Americans' arrival, sorts through Seita's possessions.
 He finds the candy tin and throws it into a field.
-Setsuko's ashes spread out, and her spirit springs from the container and is joined by Seita's spirit and a cloud of fireflies.
+Setsuko's ashes spread out, and her spirit springs from the container, joined by Seita's spirit and a cloud of fireflies.
 The two board a ghostly train and, throughout the journey, look back at the events leading to Seita's death as silent, passive observers.
 (Note: Seita and Setsuko's observance is interspersed throughout the film as a frame story.)
 Their spirits, healthy and content, arrive at their destination: a hilltop bench overlooking present-day Kobe, surrounded by fireflies.